MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/activedirectory/New-ADOrganizationalUnit.md

 ### None or Microsoft.ActiveDirectory.Management.ADOrganizationalUnit

-An organizational unit object that is a template for the new organizational unit object is received by the Instance parameter.
+An OU object that is a template for the new OU object is received by the **Instance** parameter.

 ## OUTPUTS

 ### None or Microsoft.ActiveDirectory.Management.ADOrganizationalUnit

-Returns the new organizational unit object when the PassThru parameter is specified.
+Returns the new OU object when the **PassThru** parameter is specified.
 By default, this cmdlet does not generate any output.

 ## NOTES

-* This cmdlet does not work with an Active Directory Snapshot.
+- This cmdlet does not work with an Active Directory Snapshot.
-* This cmdlet does not work with a read-only domain controller.
+- This cmdlet does not work with a read-only domain controller.

 ## RELATED LINKS